White Pug looking very excited looking through fence opening

 Chew King ball.

 When she gets a hold of one of her favorite balls, she won’t eat or drink and walks around with it until she becomes exhausted.
 So I don’t use these balls very often.
-I mostly use the harder Snub dog balls when we go to the dog park to play fetch.
-These are slightly bigger, very durable, and practically indestructible.
-And, because they are not as fun and squishable, she will actually bring them back to me.
 You can see more about my recommendations for balls and other toys on my recommended products page for dog toys.

 Pug puppy excited about teddy bear